dsgriffin/rgraph-rails/README.md

 ## Contributing

 Bug reports and pull requests are welcome.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://github.com/dsgriffin/rgraph-rails/blob/master/CODE_OF_CONDUCT.md) code of conduct.
+Contributors are expected to adhere to the [Contributor Covenant](https://github.com/dsgriffin/rgraph-rails/blob/master/CODE_OF_CONDUCT.md) code of conduct.

 ## License